Interview Questions

 Ans:

-Structural Coverage Analysis is performed to determine if any un-covered code is due to:
+performed to determine if any un-covered code is due to:

 a) Inadequate requirements-based tests: fix them!